clzirbel/BGSU-LaTeX-Templates/README.md

 This online question and answer site has many suggestions that may be helpful: https://tex.stackexchange.com/questions/545903/creating-a-pdf-a-pdf-x-and-pdf-ua-multistandard-compliant-thesis-or-paper

-# Additional notes for possible future use
+# Notes for possible future use

 It is important that equations can be read out loud with a screen reader.
 As of 2/20/2022, pdfLaTeX produced a version that could be read by the Adobe Reader Read Out Loud feature.